Ernst Jünger: Third Reich

 Jünger was only peripherally involved in the events, however, and in the aftermath suffered only dismissal from the army in August 1944 rather than execution.
-He was saved by the chaos of the last months of the war, and by always being "inordinately careful", burning writing on sensitive matters from 1933.
+He was saved by the chaos of the last months of the war, and by always being "inordinately careful", burning writings on sensitive matters from 1933.
 One source (Friedrich Hielscher) claimed that Hitler said "Nothing happens to Jünger".

 His elder son Ernst Jr., then an eighteen-year-old naval (Kriegsmarine) cadet, was imprisoned that year for engaging in "subversive discussions" in his Wilhelmshaven Naval Academy (a capital offence).
-Transferred to Penal Unit 999 as Frontbewährung after his parents had spoken to the presiding judge Admiral Scheurlen, he was killed near Carrara in occupied Italy on 29 November 1944 (though Jünger was never sure whether he had been shot by the enemy or by the SS).
+Transferred to Penal Unit 999 as Frontbewährung, i.e. probation through frontline service, after his parents had spoken to the presiding judge Admiral Ernst Scheurlen, he was killed near Carrara in occupied Italy on 29 November 1944 (though Jünger was never sure whether he had been shot by the enemy or by the SS).

 Post-war period

 After the war, Jünger was initially under some suspicion for his nationalist past, and he was banned from publishing in Germany for four years by the British occupying forces because he refused to submit to the denazification procedures.
 His work The Peace (German title: Der Friede), written in 1943 and published abroad in 1948, marked the end of his involvement in politics.
 When German Communists threatened his safety in 1945, Bertolt Brecht instructed them to "Leave Jünger alone."

-His public image rehabilitated by the 1950s, he went on to be regarded as a towering figure of West German literature.

 West German publisher Klett put out a ten-volume collected works (Werke) in 1965, extended to 18 volumes 1978–1983.

 This made Jünger one of just four German authors to see two subsequent editions of their collected works published during their lifetime, alongside Goethe, Klopstock and Wieland.